Squirrel/Squirrel.Windows/README.md

 This project is a fork of the library [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows).
 The main focus here has been to update to more modern tooling, such as upgrading the main libraries to `netstandard2.0`, upgrading the tools to `net6.0`, and adding lots of fixes for dotnet core support.

 This library will help you build a `Setup.exe`, integrated (or standalone `Update.exe`) application updater, and release updates to your users very quickly and easily.
-The `Setup.exe` and `Update.exe` produced by this library are completely dependency free, and can even help you bootstrap/install a runtime of your choice (such as dotnet 5, .net 4.8 or others).
+The `Setup.exe` and `Update.exe` produced by this library are completely dependency free, and can even help you bootstrap/install any number of runtimes your app needs (such as dotnet 5/6, .net 4.8 or others).

 ---